 The choir’s last three recordings – of music by Anton Bruckner, Gabriel Jackson, and John Sheppard – all earned Gramophone Editor’s Choice, while back in 2010 the first recording under conductor Duncan Ferguson came seventh in the specialist classical chart and achieved an ‘Outstanding’ accolade from International Record Review.
 In 2016 the choir embarked on another major recording project: the choral music of Igor Stravinsky in collaboration with the Scottish Chamber Orchestra.
 In its day-to-day work the choir sings the daily services at St Mary’s Cathedral.
-Over the years the choir has worked closely with a number of leading contemporary composers, commissioning, performing, and recording works by (for instance) Kenneth Leighton, Arvo Pärt, Sir Peter Maxwell Davies, James MacMillan, Howard Skempton, and Gabriel Jackson.
-Collaborations with orchestras have included recent performances with the BBC Scottish Symphony Orchestra at the sixtieth-birthday concert of American composer John Zorn, at the Glasgow Tectonics Festival.
+Over the years the choir has worked closely with a number of leading contemporary composers, commissioning, performing, and recording works by (for instance) Kenneth Leighton, Arvo Part, Sir Peter Maxwell Davies, James MacMillan, Howard Skempton, and Gabriel Jackson.
+Collaborations with orchestras have included recent performances with the BBC Scottish Symphony Orchestra at the sixtieth-birthday concert of American composer John Zorn and at the Glasgow Tectonics Festival.
 The choristers performed again with the BBC SSO in the 2014-15 season, including a semi-staged version of Berg’s Wozzeck under conductor Donald Runnicles.
 The choir is also well known through its many appearances on BBC Radio Three, Radio Four, and Radio Scotland, including live broadcasts of Choral Evensong.
 Previous choir tours have included France, Hungary, Norway, and several trips to the USA and Canada.
 In 2011 the choir was invited to sing at the Taipei International Choral Festival and by the Little Singers of Tokyo at their sixtieth anniversary concert in Suntory Hall.
 The choir toured Germany, performing to sell-out audiences in summer 2015, and will be visiting the USA in 2018 for performances in Nashville, Little Rock, and Memphis.